 Win #4: The environment has less waste floating around in it when donated items are purchased vs. discarded.

-Win #5: Making donations can result in a tax deduction.
+Win #5: Making donations can result in a tax deduction (although starting in 2018 new tax rules may make this more difficult, so ask your tax professional).
 Be sure to get a receipt (but not all places/events will give them, so ask before you donate).

 The following lists can help you figure out what to do with your excess.
 Whether you’re looking to donate right now, don’t mind waiting a little bit longer, or have a very specific donation item, this information can hopefully point you in the right direction.